senzing-garage/knowledge-base/proposals/streamline/README.md

     ```

-1. Create an empty Sqlite Senzing database on your local workstation.
+1. On your local workstation, create an empty Sqlite Senzing database on your local workstation.
    Modify the value of `SENZING_MY_DEMO_1` to specify where you want the database files kept.

    Linux/macOS example: